Available for: Major, Minor

-Emphasis within the major: cultural/visual, linguistic and literary stuides
+Emphasis Within the Major: cultural/visual, linguistic and literary studies

 This program offers students opportunities for personal enrichment while acquiring practical skills.